The course leader is Carla Hillman, 500 ERYT.

 After my yoga teaching qualification I decided to go all in as I wanted to share just how much yoga can change your life for the better with as many people as possible!

 Fast forward eight years and I have taught many, many yoga classes in schools to kids age 4-18, (plus teachers too!), in community centres, church halls, museums, a race course, a shopping precinct, a football stadium, my living room, in my student’s living rooms and in my bespoke yoga studio in Hamilton town centre.

-Prana Yoga Studio was born in August 2013 and is the first dedicated yoga in Hamilton.
+Prana Yoga Studio was born in August 2013 and is the first dedicated yoga studio in Hamilton.
 We have gone from strength to strength with 10 regular teachers, and visiting teachers too, all experienced, passionate advocates of the incredible benefits of yoga study.
-Our community of teachers and students continues to grow year after year and we are planning a move to a larger space in the imminent future!
-I have to pinch myself at how lucky I am to be in the company of all of these wonderful yogis and yoginis on a daily basis!
+Our community of teachers and students continues to grow year after year, I have to pinch myself at how lucky I am to be in the company of all of these wonderful yogis and yoginis on a daily basis!

 My teaching is strongly influenced by my valued and inspiring students, my local teachers including Pamela Young and Julie Hanson and international, world-renowned yoga teachers I have had the honour to study with over the years such as: John Scott, Manju Jois, David Swenson, David Keil, Kathryn Budig, Taylor Harkness, Leslie Kaminoff, Coral Brown, and Indra Mohan.
 I enjoy a personal daily practice of pranayama and meditation with Vinyasa Flow, Ashtanga Vinyasa Yoga, and Restorative Yoga which also heavily influences my teaching style.